quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Datagram Packetization Layer PMTU Discovery ({{?DPLPMTUD=RFC8899}}) or Path Maximum Transmission Unit Discovery (PMTUD: {{?RFC1191}} and {{?RFC8201}}).
-This mechanism will encourage senders to approach the maximum size, which could cause fragmentation that they may not be aware of.
+This mechanism will encourage senders to approach the maximum size, which could cause fragmentation with a network segment that they may not be aware of.

 If path performance is limited when sending larger packets, an on-path device should support a maximum packet size for a specific transport flow